NicholasSynovic/ShortStack/REPORT.md

 As this was a chat application, no premade datasets were to be used in the application.
 Rather, the dataset that would be used would be the user generated chats.

-Example projects that I looked at were Facebook Messenger, Twitter, Android Messages, and Proton Mail (a PGP secured email client) for design and technical considerations.
+Example projects that I looked at were Facebook Messenger, Twitter, Tumblr, Android Messages, and Proton Mail (a PGP secured email client) for design and technical considerations.

 ### Primary Goal of the Homepage